loader image

 %

-of Employability customers progressing into employment, training or education in 2024-25
+of Employability customers progressed into employment, training or education from 48% the previous year.

 %

-of Employability customers progressing into employment, training or education in 2024-25
+of Employability customers progressed into employment, training or education from 48% the previous year.

 Investing in skills and jobs will positively impact on the quality of life and the overall wellbeing of residents in West Lothian.
 Our community needs a strong local economy to flourish as it supports the success of other priorities, particularly in improving attainment and health outcomes, and addressing poverty.